cmas1/HolorLib/docs/api/HolorRef.md

-# holor::HolorRef
+# HolorRef class

-Defined in header `holor/holor?ref.h`.
+Defined in header `holor/holor_ref.h`, within the `#!cpp namespace holor`.

 ``` cpp
     template<typename T, size_t N>
     class HolorRef;
 ```

-Class implementing a general N-dimensional container that does not own the memory where the elements are stored.
+This class implements a general `N`-dimensional container that doesn't own the memory where the elements are stored.

-A HolorRef is intended as a general `N`-dimensional container, whose elements need not to be numerical types, but can be of a generic type `T`.
+The elements in the container need not to be numerical types, but can be of a generic type `T`.
-HolorRefs are implemented with a (row-major)[https://en.wikipedia.org/wiki/Row-_and_column-major_order] representation, i.e., the elements of last dimension of the container are contiguous.
+Holors are implemented with a [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) representation, i.e., the elements of the last dimension of the container are contiguous.